 Intern commitment will be 40-45 hours per week, including time on weekends and holidays.
 Interns are required to have a valid driver’s license and social security number.
 Selection criteria includes education, experience, references, and written statements.
 Unfortunately, at this time the Center is unable to accept international applicants.

-For a complete job description listing principal duties and responsibilities as well as required knowledge, skills and abilities download our academic year intern job description, our summer intern job description 1 or our summer intern job description 2.
+For a complete job description listing principal duties and responsibilities as well as required knowledge, skills and abilities download our academic year intern job description, or our summer intern job description.

 Typical Internship Timeline (may be adjusted according to program needs)